tag/msis-prep/docs/it_controls.md

 # IT Controls

-**Before entering MSIS, you are expected to know the what IT control is, why it is useful, and how is it applied in the companies.
-You should also be familiar with the concept of Internal Control and some frameworks that related to it.**

 ## During the MSIS program

-This concept would be relative to many modules you would encounter in MSIS Core such as the ERP module and ITGRC module. **IT security is important** and **data is ultra-important** in any topic that's related to IT in the era of Internet.
+Before entering the MSIS program, it is expected that you are aware of IT controls, more specifically, what they are and how they can be applied in a business setting.
+In doing so, you will be prepared for the coursework in both the ERP and IT GRC modules.
+Please understand that **IT security is important** and **data is ultra-important** to todays organizations in regard to their IT infrastructure.

 ## Major Concepts

 ### Learning Outcomes

-- [ ] Being able to understand what is IT controls, what does it do, why is it necessary, and the two categories of IT controls.
+- [ ] Being able to understand what IT controls are, what do they do, why they are necessary, as well as be able to describe the two categories.
 - [ ] Being able to define the three types of IT controls.
-- [ ] Being able to recognize COBIT and COSO, what do they do and how are they differ.
+- [ ] Being able to recognize both the COBIT and COSO frameworks, what they are and how they differ.

-### What is IT Controls
+### What are IT Controls

 In the business world , <abbr title="information technology controls">**IT Controls**</abbr> are specific activities performed by persons/systems designed to ensure that business objectives are safely met.
 They are a subset of an enterprise's internal control.

-IT control plays critical role in assuring that the IT is correctly used, data is protected, and the organization is in compliance with laws and regulations.
+IT control plays a critical role in assuring that IT is used correctly, data is protected, and the organization is in compliance with all applicable laws and regulations.

 ### The Two Categories of IT Controls